 These are the things you will need to get started on trailering.
 Unfortunately, the most important items are some of the most expensive.
 A few of these items may not be necessary based on how you intend to camp and what is available at your campgrounds, but it is what I would suggest a newbie buy to have a happily functioning trailer.

 - Sewer hose – A lot of trailers come equipped with a cheap stinky slinky, but I am of the opinion that when I am that close to fecal matter, quality counts.
 I also like the clear elbow connector that allows you to see when the water runs clear or stops running.
-We went with a Rhino set.
-We thought longer may be better when we purchased, but I would go with two shorter lengths that could connect if I were buying today.
-We almost always dump at dump stations, so extra length just means more places for sewage to pool. $61.99
+I went with a Rhino set.
+I thought longer may be better when I purchased, but I would go with two shorter lengths that could connect if I were buying today.
+I almost always dump at dump stations, so extra length just means more places for sewage to pool. $61.99

 - Water hose – Be sure to buy a drinking-water-safe hose.
-Again, ours is probably longer than necessary since we most often fill up our fresh water tank when we get to a campground.
+Again, mine is probably longer than necessary since I most often fill up our fresh water tank when I get to a campground.
 But we used every one of our 25 feet at Middle Fork campground. $9.97

 - Power cord – was included with our trailer $0

 - Dogbone adapters – I have a 30-amp trailer and so far, every campground with electric hookups has a 30-amp plug.
 However, I like to be prepared, so I have 50 and 15-amp adapters.
 I have read the dogbone versions are much better. $30.45 for both